Nova Scotia Foster Care Per Diem Rates and Financial Support Breakdown

 What often catches new foster parents off guard:

-• Therapeutic services for children with identified needs are generally funded separately through DCS's clinical programs, not from the per diem.
-Confirm this for each child before assuming coverage.
+- Therapeutic services for children with identified needs may be funded separately.
+Confirm the arrangement with DCS for each child before assuming coverage.

 Comparing to Other Provinces